mbeacom/genai-processors-pydantic/README.md

 **Note:** This is an independent contrib processor that extends the genai-processors ecosystem.

+## ⚠️ Important: Current Limitations & Roadmap

+This processor was developed based on feedback from the genai-processors maintainers.
+While functional and tested, it has known limitations in certain scenarios.
+See [MAINTAINER_FEEDBACK.md](MAINTAINER_FEEDBACK.md) for detailed analysis and our roadmap to address these challenges:

+* **Streaming**: Currently works best with complete JSON in single Parts
+* **Tool Integration**: Planned support for `genai_types.ToolResponse` Parts
+* **Multi-Model Validation**: Single-model design; multi-model support planned
+* **MIME Type Independence**: ✅ Already handles unmarked JSON Parts

+We're committed to addressing these limitations while maintaining a stable API.

 ## PydanticValidator

 The PydanticValidator is a PartProcessor that validates the JSON content of a ProcessorPart against a specified [Pydantic](https://docs.pydantic.dev/latest/) model.
 It provides a simple, declarative way to enforce data schemas and improve the robustness of your AI pipelines.